inverno-io/inverno-mods/doc/reference-guide.md

 ## Configuration

-The Winter *configuration* module defines a unified configuration API for building agile highly configurable applications.
+The Inverno *configuration* module defines a unified configuration API for building agile highly configurable applications.

 Configuration is one of the most important aspect of an application and sadly one of the most neglected.
 There are very few decent configuration frameworks and most of the time they relate to one part of the issue.
 It is important to approach configuration by considering it as a whole and not as something that can be solved by a property file here and a database there.
 Besides, it must be the first issue to tackle during the design phase as it will impact all aspects of the application.
 For instance, we can imagine an application where configuration is defined in simple property files, a complete configuration would probably be needed for each environment where the application is deployed, maintenance would be probably problematic even more when we know that configuration properties can be added, modified or removed over time.